Skip to content

 Architecture

-This document contains guidelines and best practices that we recommend for setting up source control for different versions of AMI, especially if using AMI in client-facing applications.
+This document contains recommended guidelines and best practices for setting up source control for different versions of 3forge, especially if using 3forge in client-facing applications.

 Note